 Augmented reality (AR) looks set to have a good 2018, especially when you see that investment – across all industries – is significantly higher than its sibling virtual reality (VR).

 Perhaps the reason AR had a slower start than VR is that it's not necessarily a new technology in the creative industries.
 Where I work at Nexus Studios, we'd already used AR in a commercial project five years ago.

 However, since then there have been some pretty mega technological advances; from tracking a marker, to rendering graphics, to the smartphone (the single most important hardware device we own).
 2017 is really the year to showcase what is now possible; creatively and technically.

-This month we're releasing our latest AR project for the Gruffalo brand, Gruffalo Spotters.
-In it, kids can engage with characters from the book and films while on the Gruffalo trail.
-Another of our projects, 1600, is essentially an interactive 90-second film.
+In 2017 we released our AR project for the Gruffalo brand, Gruffalo Spotters.
+In it, kids could engage with characters from the book and movies while on the Gruffalo trail.
+Meanwhile our White House project, 1600, was essentially an interactive 90-second film.

 So the potential is there; it's still the beginning really.
 Just like the radical learning developments we've made in film-making for virtual reality (like Pearl getting an Oscar nomination), we must now do the same for AR.

-This year we'll also see more phones like the ASUS ZenFone AR and Lenovo Phab 2 Pro that are utilising depth cameras and specific hardware like Google's Tango for the same creative opportunities.
+In other tech, phones like the ASUS ZenFone AR and Lenovo Phab 2 Pro are utilising depth cameras and specific hardware like Google's Tango for the same creative opportunities.
 The MR industry is getting really exciting and of course, the opportunity as a mobile experience is huge.